edward1Yadid/landign-page-2/README.md

 # landign-page-2
-This is a login screen/landing page for the leading project.
+This is a login screen/landing page for the Leading project.
 This project was built using pure HTML5 & CSS3.
 This project as the other is fully responsive, so you can use it on mobile such as the desktop.